chenyong2github/UnrealEngine/README.md

 1. Install a **[visual Git client](https://git-scm.com/download/gui/linux)**, then **[fork and clone our repository](https://guides.github.com/activities/forking/)**.

+    Other options:

-    To use Git from the command line instead, see the [Setting up Git](https://help.github.com/articles/set-up-git/) and [Fork a Repo](https://help.github.com/articles/fork-a-repo/) articles.
+    -   To use Git from the command line instead, see the [Setting up Git](https://help.github.com/articles/set-up-git/) and [Fork a Repo](https://help.github.com/articles/fork-a-repo/) articles.

-    If you'd prefer not to use Git, use the **Download ZIP** button on the right to get the source as a zip file.
+    -   If you'd prefer not to use Git, use the **Download ZIP** button on the right to get the source as a zip file.

 1. Open your source folder and run **Setup.sh** to download binary content for the engine.

 1. Both cross-compiling and native builds are supported.

     -   **Cross-compiling** is handy for Windows developers who want to package a game for Linux with minimal hassle.
 It requires a cross-compiler toolchain to be installed.
-See the [Linux cross-compiling page in the documentation](https://docs.unrealengine.com/SharingAndReleasing/Linux/GettingStarted/).
+See the [Linux cross-compiling page in the documentation](https://docs.unrealengine.com/linux-development-requirements-for-unreal-engine/).

     -   **Native compilation** is discussed in [a separate README](Engine/Build/BatchFiles/Linux/README.md) and [community wiki page](https://unrealcommunity.wiki/building-on-linux-qr8t0si2).

 ### Additional target platforms

 *   **Android** support will be downloaded by the setup script if you have the Android NDK installed.
-See the [Android Quick Start guide](https://docs.unrealengine.com/en-US/SharingAndReleasing/Mobile/Android/GettingStarted/).
+See the [Android Quick Start guide](https://docs.unrealengine.com/setting-up-unreal-engine-projects-for-android-development/).

 *   **iOS** development requires a Mac.
-Instructions are in the [iOS Quick Start guide](https://docs.unrealengine.com/en-US/SharingAndReleasing/Mobile/iOS/QuickStart/).
+Instructions are in the [iOS Quick Start guide](https://docs.unrealengine.com/setting-up-an-unreal-engine-project-for-ios/).

 *   Development for consoles and other platforms with restricted access, like **Sony PlayStation**, **Microsoft Xbox**, and **Nintendo Switch**, is only possible if you have a registered developer account with those third-party vendors.

-    Depending on the platform, additional documentation or guidance may be available in the [Unreal Developer Network support site](https://udn.unrealengine.com/s/), or as a downloadable archive in the section of the [Unreal Engine Forums](https://forums.unrealengine.com/) that is dedicated to your platform.
+    Depending on the platform, additional documentation or guidance may be available in the [Unreal Developer Network support site](https://udn.unrealengine.com/s/), or as a downloadable archive in the section of the [Unreal Engine Forums](https://forums.unrealengine.com/c/development-discussion/platforms/130) that is dedicated to your platform.

     If you don’t have access to these resources, first register a developer account with the third party vendor.
-Then contact your Epic Games account manager if you have one, or fill out and submit the [Console Development Request form](https://epicgames.secure.force.com/Forms/FormConsoleAccessRequest?) for Unreal Engine if you don’t.
+Then contact your Epic Games account manager if you have one, or fill out and submit the [Console Development Request form](https://forms.unrealengine.com/s/form-console-access-request) for Unreal Engine if you don’t.
 Epic will contact you with a formal agreement to digitally sign.
 Once this is approved, you will receive instructions on how to access source code, binaries, and additional instructions for your platform.

 Licensing
 ---------

 Your access to and use of Unreal Engine on GitHub is governed by an End User License Agreement (EULA).
-You can choose either a Publishing EULA or a Creators EULA, depending on how the terms fit your intended usage of the engine.
-For a comparison and links to FAQs, see the [Unreal Engine download page](https://www.unrealengine.com/en-US/download).
+For the latest terms and conditions, see the license and FAQ on the [Unreal Engine download page](https://www.unrealengine.com/download).
 If you don't agree to the terms in your chosen EULA, as amended from time to time, you are not permitted to access or use Unreal Engine.

 Contributions
 -------------

 We welcome contributions to Unreal Engine development through [pull requests](https://github.com/EpicGames/UnrealEngine/pulls/) on GitHub.

 We prefer to take pull requests in our active development branches, particularly for new features.
 For UE5, use the **ue5-main** branch; for UE4, use the **master** branch.
-Please make sure that all new code adheres to the [Epic coding standards](https://docs.unrealengine.com/ProductionPipelines/DevelopmentSetup/CodingStandard).
+Please make sure that all new code adheres to the [Epic coding standards](https://docs.unrealengine.com/epic-cplusplus-coding-standard-for-unreal-engine/).

-For more information on the process and expectations, see [the documentation](https://docs.unrealengine.com/ProgrammingAndScripting/ProgrammingWithCPP/DownloadingSourceCode/ContributingToUnreal/).
+For more information on the process and expectations, see [the documentation](https://docs.unrealengine.com/contributing-to-the-unreal-engine/).

 All contributions are governed by the terms of your EULA.